kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - Once he's dead, head to the Trayus Core.

 ### Traya
-- Force Enlightment before proceeding
+- Force Enlightenment before proceeding

 Traya: 4,4
 - She has a small chance of using a bad force ability on you, but you should be able to tank it.
 She should die within 3-5 hits.

 - Second Phase: 4,4 (prepare to IMMEDIATELY OPEN your menu after this)
 - All your buffs are taken off, re-psuedo stim up (Use the other hyper strength stim), heal up
-- Cast Force Enlightment again and hit her.
+- Cast Force Enlightenment again and hit her.
 Heal up as needed, as the floating lightsabers hurt.

 - Time ends on the last hit on Traya, GG!